What is no-code development?

 - Presentation: change the app’s texts and messages.

-The configuration contains the main settings that defines the behavior of the app.
+The app settings define the behavior of the app.
 Here you can change the name and label of the app, set a default owner, decide who should participate, and much more.

-The settings are explained in the developer’s guide > configuration settings.
+The settings are explained in the developer’s guide > app settings.

 An attribute is a data field that holds information about an activity, for example a subject headline (title), and a conclusion text.
 An app may have up to 32 attributes.